S

 Formats

-• Custom format — Supply a pattern to match your conventions.
+• Custom format — A pattern that matches your preferred display style.

-If a value can’t be parsed, the preview shows Invalid date until corrected.
+If a value cannot be parsed as a date, the preview may show Invalid date until the value or format is corrected.

 Use case: Release schedule